day8/re-frame/docs/Subscribing-To-External-Data.md

 >  This document will soon be retired, and you probably shouldn't be reading it.
 It may mislead you. <br> <br>
->  It documents an approach we experiemented with early, and we haven't yet transfered the knowledge it contains to some other, less central place.  <br>
+>  It documents an approach we experiemented with early, before realising it was probably wrong, but we haven't yet transfered the knowledge it contains to some other, less central place.
+So here is still sits. <br>
 >  <br>
 >  The RIGHT WAY in think can be found in FAQs like: <br>
 >  1. https://github.com/Day8/re-frame/blob/master/docs/FAQs/LoadOnMount.md  <br>